Aaresh1705/CSS_project_final/docs/index.md

 We collected data on Danish music groups by going through all relevant categories on the Danish Wikipedia, and gathered information about group members either from Wikipedia pages or the music database Discogs when needed.
 Once this data was cleaned and merged, we used it to build the network.
 For each music group we also fetched the intro text from their wikipedia articles and added a genre-attribute.
+The dataset consists of 4 columns and 796 rows.
+Each row consist of attributes like group name, group members, genre and description, and each row is a music group.
+The size of the dataset is 843.3 kB.

 Focusing on Denmark keeps the scope of the project manageable while still offering meaningful insights.
 The final outcome is this interactive website, where you can explore how artists and groups are interconnected, as well as the explainer notebook with technical details which you can download above.